Henriette Gislesen

 Henriette Jakobine Martine Gislesen, née Vibe (9 April 1809 – 20 May 1859) was a Norwegian writer.

 Biography

 Gislesen was born in Bergen, Norway.
 She was the sixth of eight children born to Niels Andreas Vibe (1759–1814) and Margery Kierulff (1775–1852).
+Her notable siblings were Ludvig Vibe and Nicoline Thaulow.
 Her father served as County Governor of Nordre Bergenhus Amt.